datreant/MDSynthesis/docs/index.rst

 be time-consuming to obtain these lower-dimensional intermediate data, and so it is useful to store them.

+.. warning:: This package is **experimental**.
+It is not API stable, and has
+             many rough edges and limitations.
+It is, however, usable.

 Stay organized
 ==============
 MDSynthesis is designed to perform the logistics of medium-to-large-scale